 Disadvantages

-The Brooks Glycerin 19 shoe has many features making them perfect for individuals suffering from over pronation, flat feet, and plantar fasciitis.
-These are stability shoes with plenty of features, including a “progressive diagonal roll bar” triple-density midsole.
+The Brooks Glycerin GTS 20 shoe has many features making them perfect for individuals suffering from over pronation, flat feet, and plantar fasciitis.
+These are stability shoes with plenty of features, including the Brooks GuideRail system two inner pieces of foam on the inside of the heel.
 This was developed specifically to assist those with over pronation, helping correct stride-related issues.

-Additionally, full length DNA Loft crash pads are included with the Glycerin 19, providing extra cushioning, as well as a removable foam insole.
+Additionally, full length DNA Loft crash pads are included with the Glycerin GTS 20, providing extra cushioning, as well as a removable foam insole.
 Brooks Running refers to these as a “Cushion Experience” shoe and recommends the Glycerin for runners with plantar fasciitis.
-Many of the other features of these running shoes provide owners with more comfort, including:

 • Collar and tongue with additional padding.